 (c) The foster home must correct any deficiencies documented during any inspection or evaluation and must comply with any conditions or restrictions specified by the inspector or evaluator.

-(d) If a foster family home changes verification to become either a foster family home serving children receiving treatment services for primary medical needs or a foster group home, then the foster home must meet the fire safety measures for §749.2904 of this title (relating to What fire safety measures are required at a foster family home serving children receiving treatment services for primary medical needs or a foster group home?) before changing the verification.
+(d) If a foster family home changes verification to become either a foster family home serving children receiving treatment services for primary medical needs, then the foster home must meet the fire safety measures for §749.2904 of this title (relating to What fire safety measures are required at a foster family home serving children receiving treatment services for primary medical needs?) before changing the verification.

 §749.2904.
-What fire safety measures are required at a foster family home serving children receiving treatment services for primary medical needs or a foster group home?
+What fire safety measures are required at a foster family home serving children receiving treatment services for primary medical needs?

-(a) Foster family homes serving children receiving treatment services for primary medical needs and foster group homes must have a fire inspection conducted by a state or local fire authority.
+(a) Foster family homes serving children receiving treatment services for primary medical needs must have a fire inspection conducted by a state or local fire authority.
 You must document efforts to obtain a fire inspection.
 If, after exploring and documenting efforts to obtain a fire inspection for a home, you cannot obtain a fire inspection, then a fire safety evaluation may be conducted by your child-placement staff using the State Fire Marshal's fire prevention checklist for foster homes.
 Documentation of efforts to obtain a fire inspection must include each date, the name of the person contacted, and the person's response to the request to complete an inspection.

 (b) Each inspection or use of the State Fire Marshal's checklist must be documented, including the name and telephone number of the person who conducted the inspection or evaluation.